miguelgrinberg/react-flask-app/inbox/email_20.md

 Look at [FavouriteIcon.jsx](../src/components/FavouriteIcon.jsx),

-- When a movie isn't in favourite's, it should be outlined
+- When a movie isn't in favourites, it should be outlined
 - When a movie is in favourites, it should be filled.

 Go to [this](https://react-icons.github.io/react-icons/) website and look for 2 Star icons (one outlied and one filled).